12 Jun Finding the right keywords to bring visitors to your web site

 Tools used include Google Search Console and Google Trends both of which are free, and SEMRush and ahrefs which have trial and paid subscriptions.

 Tactic 1 – Find keywords with high traffic and a low number of links

 Keywords which have the most traffic or which are the most popular and have the least number of links pointing to them from competitor sites pages are the lowest hanging keyword fruit.

 Step 1: Enter a competitor URL into SEMRush and look at the “Organic Research” report to see which pages are getting the most traffic and the keywords bringing the traffic to those pages.
-Also shown is “KD” or how competitive SEMRush thinks that keyword is to rank for and how many sites are using that keyword in their paid search ads (both indicator of how competitive that keyword is to rank for).
+Also shown is “KD” or Keyword Difficulty whic is how competitive SEMRush thinks that keyword is to rank for and how many sites are using that keyword in their paid search ads (both indicate how competitive that keyword is to rank for).

 Step 2: Put the popular pages into ahrefs and see how many links are pointing to those pages.
 Finding the popular pages with the least amount of links will show areas of content that are the easiest to get traffic for.
 Getting links is one of the hardest tasks and most time consuming tasks of search marketing, if you can reduce this effort it will likely produce results sooner.

 Tactic 2 – Tweak current pages to rank higher using Google Search Console to see where your site ranks now